aezell/schmipper/SETUP.md

 ### Extension Won't Load
 **Problem**: Error loading extension or extension doesn't appear

+**Common Errors**:

-**Common Error**: "Too many shortcuts specified for 'commands': The maximum is 4."
+1. **"Too many shortcuts specified for 'commands': The maximum is 4."**
    - This means you have an old version built with too many shortcuts
    - Solution: Run `npm run build:extension` to rebuild with the fixed manifest

+2. **"Could not load icon 'icons/icon16.png' specified in 'icons'"**
+   - The manifest was referencing icon files that don't exist yet
+   - **Solution**: Run `npm run build:extension` to get the updated manifest without icon references
+   - The extension will use default browser icons (shows as a gray puzzle piece)

 **Other Solutions**:
 - Make sure you selected `extension/dist/` folder, not `extension/`